Contents

 XT G medium-deep, favorite for all symphonic playing

-XT G+ halfway between G and H
+XT G+ halfway between G and H, uses G+ shanks

 XT H deep, good for symphonic 2nd trombone playing and euphonium